ReplAI-Neo/ReplAI/utils/README.md

 # Message Parsers for AI Training

-Convert your Instagram and iMessage data into OpenAI-compatible chat format for training a model to talk like you. **Both parsers include built-in AES-256 encryption** for secure data storage and uploading to training platforms like Hugging Face.
+Convert your Instagram, iMessage, and Discord data into a standardized universal schema for training a model to talk like you.
+Includes **AES-256 selective encryption** for secure data storage and uploading to training platforms like Hugging Face.

 ## Features